Welcome Back!

 Scholarship applications for Jersey Shore High School students only.
 Applications are now posted in Information and Forms

-The Foundation assists in AP Exam fees for all students taking two or more AP exams.
+The Foundation assists in AP Exam fees for all students taking AP exams.

 Capital Projects funds are for specific programs and are approved by the principal, superintendent, and school board.